 With regular shoes, trying to pivot your foot can feel like there’s glue holding your foot down.
 This is because the traction at the bottom of non-boxing shoes is designed to grip while the outside sole a boxing shoe is designed to grip yet also allow rotational pivots.

-It’s a bit of a balance providing the ability to both grip and allow pivots and it’s something that a good boxing shoe allows that regular shoes won’t.
+It’s a bit of a balance providing the ability to both grip and allow pivots, and it’s something that a good boxing shoe allows that regular shoes won’t.

 Better Ankle Support

 Regular shoes are not necessary designed to support lateral motions, especially not the small, often jerky side to side motions of a boxing stance in motion.
-Boxing shoes specifically offer angle support for lateral, front to back, and back to front movements.
+Boxing shoes specifically offer ankle support for lateral, front to back, and back to front movements.
 The degree of support will vary depending on the height of the shoe which can range from right above your angle (low cut boxing shoes) to full shin + angle support with high boxing shoes.

 Better Toe Grip

 Boxing shoes either offer a thin sole or a medium thick sole.
-However, the sole is NOT rigid and you have a lot of flex and ‘toe’ grip with the ground.
+However, the sole is NOT rigid, and you have a lot of flex and ‘toe’ grip with the ground.
 This allows for better stability, better grip, and better foot control.
 When you put on a pair of running shoes, you won’t feel a connection with the ground due to the thick, rigid soles.
 With boxing shoes and the thinner, less rigid soles, you will, however.

 The better grip, better pivoting ability, and superior angle support allow you better stability on your feet.
 This means you can keep your balance better, throw better punches from different angles, and deliver faster, more powerful punches from any position.
-Your base is your feet and by having a better base — which boxing shoes give you — you have a better platform for which to deliver punches.
+Your base is your feet, and by having a better base — which boxing shoes give you — you have a better platform for which to deliver punches.